YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 If you see fresh bleeding, pain, pus, spreading redness, or repeated loss from the same exact area, contact the clinic and ask for a surgeon review.
 If the clinic does not answer medically, seek an independent assessment from a qualified hair transplant surgeon.

-At Diamond Hair Clinic, I would rather examine the timeline and photos carefully than reassure a patient blindly.
+At Diamond Hair Clinic, we examine the timeline and photos carefully instead of giving blind reassurance.
 Most shedding at this stage is normal, but patient safety comes from knowing when it is not normal.